thuml/Autoformer/README.md

 **2. Series-wise Auto-Correlation mechanism**

 Inspired by the stochastic process theory, we design the Auto-Correlation mechanism, which can discover period-based dependencies and aggregate the information at the series level.
+This empowers the model with inherent log-linear complexity.
 This series-wise connection contrasts clearly from the previous self-attention family.

 <p align="center">
 <img src=".\pic\Auto-Correlation.png" height = "250" alt="" align=center />